 For all local and international tours and industry visits, students are required to pay the actual cost incurred that is collected by the tour organizing committee.

-Students study two semesters each year for which they pay annual fee in two installments once at the time of admission and second time by Saturday of January.
-Thereafter, students deposit fee by first Saturday of June and First Saturday of January.
+Students study two semesters each year for which they pay annual fee in two installments once at the time of admission and second time by December.
+Thereafter, students deposit fee by May and December.

-Fine of Rs.
-100 per day is charged for first 15 days and Rs.
-200 per day is charged for next 15 days.
+Fine of Rs.50 per day is charged for first 15 days and Rs.5000 charged after15 days.
 Names of students not paying their dues by end of 30 days past the due date are strike off the rolls.
 These students have to pay full registration fee for getting registered again on the university rolls.

 Students must apply for extension to pay the dues one week prior to the due date.
 Once the due date has passed, students will have to pay the fine as per the rules.